sebgnd/SebGND-Photography/README.md

 1. Implement placeholders on loading images
 1. Fix link on RoundButton
 1. Add tests to all files
+1. Fix viewer css
+1. Fix viewer not loading image when clicking multiple times
+1. Increase margin on columns in AdminHome page

 ## Current API:
 Endpoints | Description